Amutha-Narayanasamy/Covid-19-UK-daeth-Analysis-PowerBI-Project/README.md

 ## Project Overview

-This project aims to analyse Covid 19 UK, the dataset supplied by the UK Government, to perform the Power BI visualization which will help users to understand the whole condition
+This project aims to analyse Covid 19 UK, the dataset supplied by the UK Government, to perform the Power BI visualization which will help users to understand the whole condition.

 ## Tools
 Power BI desktop